stella3d/weekend-tracer/README.md

 Each of these chapters has its own implementation in its own file.

 Chapters 8 until the end of the book re-use the same implementation, found in `Assets/Scripts/BatchedTracer.cs`.
+This implementation launches multiples jobs at once and combines them in a batch.

 The code that does the actual path tracing will always be found in the job struct's `Execute()` function.